 Encourage your current customers to respond by sharing or commenting as part of the online sales process.
 Use surveys smartly for feedback.
 User-generated content is one of the fastest ways to increase market size and let your loyal customer serve as a brand evangelist.

 Finding and acquiring new customers can be a time-consuming process.
 That's why referral programs are a key marketing strategy being used by many B2B businesses.

 Even a small business can establish an effective referral program and roll it out as quickly as possible.
 Use that program to foster rapid growth, improve existing customer relationships, gain new leads and ensure greater conversion.
 Your market share will also increase in the process, slowly but steadily.

 A number of factors can impact the market share of an organization.
 Finding a need and filling that need or, in other words, leveraging product innovation to address a specific need of the market in a simple way can help create a distinctive position for your brand.
 How does your new product or service answer an unmet need?
 What makes you stand out against your direct competitors in a specific market?

 A touch of exclusivity in everything you do (especially in your marketing campaign) can help attract audience attention and do wonders for your sales numbers.
 Make sure your sales team is able to articulate clearly to prospects what sets your company apart.

 Your marketing team must work out of the box to create a distinct image for your brand and position it exceptionally.
 Then communicate your forte at every opportunity.
 This will make it easier to attract new customers and also keep the existing ones hooked.

 The process of increasing your company's market share is a long and continuous one.
-By employing some of these tried and tested strategies of some of the most successful businesses in the world today, you can also scale your company, increase your market share, and bring more profit into the table.
+By employing some of these tried and tested strategies of some of the most successful businesses in the world today, you can also scale your company, achieve a higher market share, boost total sales, and bring more profit to the table.